logicly-au/sphinx/README.md

-# THIS REGISTRY IS ARCHIVED
+# THIS REPOSITORY IS ARCHIVED

 Base our sphinx use on official sphinxdoc registries.